Wonton: Shanghai cuisine

 In Shanghai and its surrounding area (Jiangnan, nowadays Yangtze River Delta), wonton filling is most often made with minced meat (usually pork) and shepherd's purse served in chicken soup; however, Shanghai cuisine makes a clear distinction between small wontons and large wontons.
 The former are casually wrapped by closing the palm on a wrapper with a dab of pork filling as if crumpling a sheet of paper.
 These are popular accompaniments to breakfast or brunch fare.
 The "large" wontons are carefully wrapped in a shape similar to tortellini, and a single bowl can serve as lunch or a light dinner.
 They are available with a large variety of fillings; a popular Shanghai fast-food chain offers more than 50 varieties.
-One popular variety in Shanghai that originated in Suzhou is "three delicacies wonton" (san xian hun tun), which contains pork, shrimp, and fish as primary ingredients.
+One popular variety in Shanghai that originated in Suzhou is "three delicacies wonton" (san xian hun tun), which contains pork, shrimp, and beef liver as primary ingredients.

 Ningbo cuisine

-Ningbo wontons come in two types, steamed wontons and wonton soup.
+Ningbo wontons come in two types: steamed wontons and wonton soup.
 Both are filled with pork and shrimp.

 These wontons became popular at many Chinese-American restaurants due to their traditional preparation.

 Jiangzhe cuisine

-Jiangsu are often called "wonton."
-Wontons have two types, small wontons, and big wontons.
+In Jiangzhe area, they are often called "wonton."
+Wontons have two types: small wontons and big wontons.
 Big wontons are a large ingot shape.
 Generally boiled, the soup will usually be matched with a thin egg omelette, seaweed, mustard greens, and shrimp.